ucan-wg/awake/README.md

 # 3.5 Responder Acknowledgment

-The Responder MUST respond with an acknowledgement that the challenge in [§3.4](#34-requestor-challenge) was accepted.
+The Responder MUST respond with an acknowledgment that the challenge in [§3.4](#34-requestor-challenge) was accepted.

 ```
 Requestor                  Responder